 Detecting that Blockage

-However, sometimes, it can be difficult for homeowners to determine the exact cause of where the household blockage or leak is actually coming from, therefore may require CCTV drain surveys.
+However, sometimes, it can be difficult for homeowners to determine the exact cause of where the household blockage or leak is actually coming from, therefore may require sewer video inspections or CCTV drain surveys.

-The consequences of a blocked drain can be serious if you do not remove the obstruction, clean the drain or repair any defects.
+The consequences of a blocked drain can be serious if you do not ask for plumbing assistance to remove the obstruction, clean the drain or repair any defects.
 No one wants bad smells, a collapsed sewer pipe or a toilet overflowing, so make sure to maintain your drainage system correctly by following the top tips we’ve mentioned here.

 If you require emergency drain unblocking, a drain survey or any other kind of drainage services, get in contact with GD Environmental, an expert in the safe removal, collection and recycling of all kinds of waste in Wales and the West.